-Which country will get to prosecute Chang will turn on how South African authorities construe recondite provisions in South Africa’s extradition treaties with the United States and Mozambique.
-As obscure as the provisions in the two treaties are, how South African authorities choose to interpret them will remain anything but.
+Which country will get to prosecute Chang will turn on how South African authorities construe recondite provisions in South Africa’s extradition agreements with the United States and Mozambique.
+As obscure as the provisions in the two are, how South African authorities choose to interpret them will remain anything but.
 For their interpretation will have significant consequences for the global fight against corruption.
 Continue reading